pogo61/Google-Drive-API-Hook/README.md

 # Google-Drive-API-Hook
-API Hook that takes a lead, inserts it into SalesForce, then MailGun, then Appends it to a file stored in Google Drive
+API Hook that takes a lead, as a JSON object, and inserts it to a new file created in a folder called "Leads" in Google Drive
 ## Google Drive API
 ### About the API
 - Access, edit, and save your Google App's files to Google Drive.